top of page

 4. End by placing a hand on your heart, belly, or another part that needs care and whisper:“This is a sacred body.
 Still here”

-For when the world fractures.
-For when your thoughts are too many or too fast or too much
+For when your thoughts are too many, too fast, or too much

 You’ll need